 select * from sys.dm_exec_query_plan (plan_handle)

-Revisit the statistics and Indexes on the table reported for the operator which has high cost and make sure that there are no stale statistics.
+Check the statistics and indexes on the table for the operator with the highest cost to ensure there are no stale statistics.

-17. “Convert Implicit” function in execution plan can result in High CPU utilization of SQL Server as well.
+17. The “Convert Implicit” function in the execution plan can also cause SQL Server to use a lot of CPU.

-In the above screenshot, CONVERT_IMPLICIT function is implicitly converting the column “NationalIDNumber” to integer whereas in the table definition its defined as nvarchar (15).
-So, share the report with application team and ensure that the data type passed and stored in database are having the same data type.
+The CONVERT IMPLICIT function implicitly converts the column “NationalIDNumber” to integer in the preceding snapshot, despite the fact that it is defined as nvarchar in the table definition (15).
+So, share the report with the application team and double-check that the data type provided and the data type kept in the database are the same.

-18. Run the missing index query on the database which has reported high CPU and check if there are any missing indexes recommendations.
-Share the Index recommendation report with the Application team
+18. Run the missing index query on the database that has a high CPU use report to see whether any missing indexes are recommended.
+Inform the Application team about the Index suggestion report.